MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 >    Learn more about designating columns for modern search at [Enable optimized text search on table fields](/dynamics365/business-central/dev-itpro/developer/devenv-table-field-text-search).
 >
 > - If the **Use modern search** option isn't available, it might be because:
->   - It isn't enabled for your enviroment.
+>   - It isn't enabled for your environment.
 Administrators can enable the **Use optimized text search in lists** feature in **Feature Management** page.
 Learn more in [Enabling new and upcoming features ahead of time](admin-feature-management.md).
 >   - The list doesn't include any columns that are designated for modern search.
 > - Modern search is the default if enabled.